Glaucoma is a disease of the eyes that causes irreversible blindness if not treated early.

 - Any person aged 40 years and above.

-- A person with a family history of Glaucoma.
+- Family history of Glaucoma.

 How is it diagnosed?